jtwool/superdead-rules/src/6_zombies.md

 | 9-10 | Safe |

 If you turn in minutes, hours or days, over the course of that time you will develop flu-like symptoms, that peak, break, and then disappear as your body gets cold and you become undead.

+> **Alternate Rule: Player-facing bite outcomes.** Another common variant is to have all players except the bitten player close their eyes when rolling for the bite outcome.
+This way the player can better roleplay their, sometimes quite lengthy, descent into undeath.

 ## The Zomb-3
 Zombies are ravenous monsters that mindlessly hunt their prey.
 To a human, it looks like they follow a three-step process.